sklugherz/sklugherz/README.md

 # 👋 &nbsp;Hi there

 I'm a software developer based in California.
 I enjoy finding cool open-source projects and partcipating in CTFs.
-Slightly obsessed with Home Automation and Home Labs.
+I'm interested in cybersecuirty and indie game development.
 You can contact me on LinkedIn.
 Feel free to tweet me any time.
 Also check out my protfolio website for more about me.

 &nbsp;